HanaNabhan/Smart-Reactive-Audio-Visual-System/README.md

 - **Switch 2**: Enables or disables the LCD display.
 - Switches are connected to GPIO pins and handled using **interrupts** for real-time responsiveness.

-### 5. **UART Debugging**
-- Sound intensity values and system status can be sent to a computer via UART for debugging and monitoring.

 ---